Read more about

-The Ramsar Convention is a global treaty, whose primary aim is to conserve and sustain the utilization of wetlands thus recognizing the significant ecological roles played by the wetlands and their scientific, recreational, cultural, and economic significance.
+The RAMSAR Convention is a global treaty whose primary aim is to conserve and sustain the utilization of wetlands.
+It seeks to recognize the significant ecological roles played by the wetlands and their scientific, recreational, cultural, and economic significance.
 On November 8th, 1994 the Philippines ratified the Ramsar Convention in its entire territory.
 Six wetland habitats in the Philippines have been designated as Ramsar wetland of international importance.

 The Las Pinas-Paranaque Critical habitat and ecotourism area comprises of the Freedom Islands which is an artificial island located in Manila Bay off the coast of Paranaque, Philippines, and two other islands covering a total area of 175 hectares.
 Freedom Island was formed sometime between 1973 and 1985.
 The island covers an area of approximately 0.32 square kilometers and a height between 0 to 7 meters above sea level.
 Flora and fauna of the island include swamps, mangrove forest that provide a habitat for some migratory bird species which include the black-crowned night heron, Chinese Egret, Philippine duck, and the common moorhen.
 In 2007 the Philippine government declared the Freedom Island a Critical Habitat.
 In 2013 the Las Pinas-Paranaque Critical habitat and ecotourism area was listed as a Ramsar wetland of international importance.